-If you are learning to paint a textured ceiling, do a test roll first to ensure nothing falls off.
-A paint sprayer can help if something does.
+If you are learning how to paint a textured ceiling, do a test roll first to ensure nothing falls off, a paint sprayer can help if something does.

-If you need to paint a really high ceiling, hire a professional painter.
+If you need to know how to paint a high ceiling and the height is higher than average, hire a professional painter for safety.